aymane-akherraz/C_Exercism/README.md

 Most exercises include test cases provided by Exercism.
 If a Makefile is included, it typically provides a test target for easy compilation and execution.

     💡 Note: You’ll need a C compiler (such as gcc) installed on your system.

-✅ Completed Exercises

-All completed exercises can be found in their respective directories.
-Each folder represents a single exercise from the C track and contains the solution, tests, and build files.

-📚 Why C?

-The C programming language is foundational to many systems and applications.
-Through these exercises, I aim to:

-    Improve my proficiency in C syntax and semantics

-    Practice writing efficient and readable code

-    Reinforce key computer science concepts like memory management, pointers, and data structures